 The Prohibition Party has run candidates for the presidency and vice-presidency every year since 1876.
 Ben Bubar was the last of its presidential candidates to have had any political experience before running for that office.

 Bubar’s sister is Rachel Bubar Kelly.
 She became the vice presidential candidate of the Prohibition Party in 1996.
-Her running mate was Earl F. Dodge who had earlier been Bubar’s running mate.
+Her running mate was Earl F. Dodge.
+He had earlier been Bubar’s running mate.
 Rachel Bubar Kelly also served as president of the Woman’s Christian Union (WCTU) for the years 1988-1996.